K-Regret Queries Using Multiplicative Utility Functions: Related Work

-Kessler Faulkner et al.~\cite{kessler2015k} build on top of the CUBE algorithm and propose three algorithms, \emph{MinWidth}, \emph{Area-Greedy}, and \emph{Angle}.
+Kessler Faulkner et al.~\cite{kessler2015k} build on top of CUBE and propose three algorithms, \emph{MinWidth}, \emph{AreaGreedy}, and \emph{Angle}.
 These three algorithms can process $k$-regret queries with the ``concave'', ``convex'', and CES utility functions.
-Nevertheless, the ``concave'' and ``convex'' utility functions considered are restricted to \emph{additive forms} (See Braziunas and Boutilier~\cite{braziunas2007minimax} and Keeney and Raiffa~\cite{keeney1993decisions} for more details on \emph{additive utilities} and \emph{additive independence}).
-They are in fact summations over a set of concave and convex functions.
+Nevertheless, the ``concave'' and ``convex'' utility functions considered have focused on \emph{additive forms} (See Braziunas and Boutilier~\cite{braziunas2007minimax} and Keeney and Raiffa~\cite{keeney1993decisions} for more details on \emph{additive utilities} and \emph{additive independence}).
+They are summations over a set of concave and convex functions.
 The CES utility functions also sum over a set of terms.
-In this paper, we move the study on $k$-regret queries from additive utility functions to overcome the linearity limitation of the additive utility functions.
+In this paper, we introduce the use of the family of multiplicative utility functions to overcome the linearity limitation of the additive utility functions.
 We present an algorithm that can produce answers with bounded maximum regret ratios for $k$-regret queries with multiplicative utility functions.
-As a by-product, we also obtain a new upper bound on the maximum regret ratio for the CES utility functions which is tighter than a previously obtained upper bound~\cite{kessler2015k}, while the bound also applies to the MinWidth algorithm.
+As a by-product, we also derive a new upper bound on the maximum regret ratio for $k$-regret queries with CES utility functions which is tighter than a previously obtained upper bound~\cite{kessler2015k}, while the bound also applies to the MinWidth algorithm.

 Zeighami and Wong~\cite{zeighami2016minimizing} propose to compute the \emph{average regret ratio}.
 They do not assume any particular type of utility functions, but use sampling to obtain a few utility functions for the computation.
 This study is less relevant to our work and is not discussed further.